*Extended opportunity. Please follow guidelines for rolling applications.

 Interns with the appropriate skill sets may choose to work with children and youth in one or two of any of the following areas: art (including photography), music, dance, theatre, community art (murals or sculptures), digital arts, advanced computer classes, sports, or another educational or otherwise enriching activity.
 Students who work in these areas will be expected to document their classes with lesson plans or activities with internal reports.
 Prospective interns can also refer to the list of activities (above) for ideas.

 Co-founder of Podcasts for Peace, Mika Kie Weissbuch (Mount Holyoke Class of 2011), will serve as intern coordinator.
 Interns will participate in an orientation, weekly meetings and group discussions, and self-reflection time facilitated by members of the Podcasts for Peace team.
 As a culminating project, each student will create their own digital story (a 3-5 minute video narrative combining storytelling, images, and music) reflecting on the personal significance of their experiences with Podcasts for Peace.
 Interns will also have the opportunity to connect with college-age Nicaraguan students who are involved in the program and to attend weekly talks on a variety of topics.

 Please feel free to email Mika at PodcastsforPeace@gmail.com with questions.

-To apply, read the application guidelines, find the internship(s) of interest on LyonNet, and submit the required application materials by March 1, 2015.
+To apply, read the application guidelines, find the internship(s) of interest on LyonNet, and submit the required application materials ASAP.
 Semifinalist candidates will be required to meet with Kirk Lange, Director of International Experiential Learning.
-The selected candidates will be eligible for Lynk/UAF funding.
+If students have completed Step 1 of the UAF application by the deadline they will be eligible for Lynk/UAF funding.
 Please see www.mtholyoke.edu/go/uaf for details.